-Previously only available in about half of the state, these mobile response services are for youth under 21 who are experiencing significant behavioral or emotional distress, according to the Ohio Department of Mental Health and Addiction Services (OhioMHAS).
+Previously only available in about half of the state, these response teams and stabilization services are for youth under 21 who are experiencing a mental health crisis, including significant behavioral or emotional distress, according to the Ohio Department of Mental Health and Addiction Services (OhioMHAS).

-The expansion was first announced last August with up to $12 million in funding available for eligible providers of the 18 established regions, the state said.
+The expansion was first announced last August with up to $12 million in funding available for eligible providers to expand the program to all of the 18 established regions, the state said.

 “Last year, I announced that we wanted to take this service statewide.
 Now, that goal is becoming a reality.
 It’s another example of how we’re protecting the mental health of our young people so they can reach their full potential,” DeWine said.